PortfolioEffect/PE-HFT-Java/README.md

 market data to enable classic portfolio analysis at intraday horizons.

 ## Building from Source

-Stable builds are in the You need to have Maven installed to build the jar from source.
+To build the jar from source  You need to have [Maven][maven] installed.
 After that in the folder with pom.xml run:

 	mvn package